GEO5550 – Seminar on Remote Sensing and Numerical Terrain Analysis

 - understand the most recent developments in geoscientific remote sensing and terrain analysis

 - be able to read, understand and discuss research by others

 - be able to present and discuss research methods and results

-- be able to critical reflect research results
+- be able to reflect critically upon research results

 - be able to better use their programming and software skills

-- The course aims at fostering and developing scientific curiosity around the course theme and a critical reflection of representativeness, accuracy, reliability and importance of the data and results
+- The course aims at fostering and developing scientific curiosity around the course theme and critical reflection upon representativeness, accuracy, reliability and importance of the data and results

 Admission to the course

 Students admitted at UiO must apply for courses in Studentweb.
 Students enrolled in other Master's Degree Programmes can, on application, be admitted to the course if this is cleared by their own study programme.